sessamekesh/indigo-tron/README.md

 - [ ] Asynchronously load all resources (right now it's serial, and takes awhile)
 - [ ] Create a joystick for mobile use (right hand side)
 - [ ] Make arena wall a more pretty thing to look at - moderate value, instead of dark

+## Possible improvements?
+- [ ] Rendering takes a long time - perhaps in making so many draw calls, especially on the walls.
+  - [ ] Frame time could be dramatically (~60%) reduced by drawing walls instanced, or as part of a triangle strip.

 Note: Object pool for temporary math objects (vec3 etc) is somewhat worth it to use, it seems to reduce frame memory increase by somewhere in the 10s KB range (~25% it seems like!)
 Owned math resources, it is less clear if it helps or not.